What is a bird?

 bird idioms and expressions

 Click on the pictures below to learn some common idioms and expressions with different types of birds.
-Each idiom includes the meaning and an illustrated real-life example.
+Each idiom includes the meaning and a real-life picture example.

 Here’s a list of idioms that contain the word ‘bird’.